OmniLayer/spec/README.md

 + Size: 32-bit unsigned integer, 4 bytes
 + Valid values: 1 to N **what is N?
 Do we need to allow 4.2 billion?**

+### Field: Contact URI
++ Description: a variable length string containing a link or an email address, terminated with a \0 byte; to maintain anonymity, the email address could be a <bitcoin address> AT <organization> DOT <domain>.
+This field provides a way for another party to contact
++ Size: variable **up to a max size to limit impact of malicious behavior?**
++ Valid values: ASCII, Unicode **??**

 ### Field: Integer-eight byte
 + Description: used as a multiplier or in other calculations
 + Size: 64-bit unsigned integer, 8 bytes